 - One semester of calculus or statistics

 - The Admissions Committee will accept business calculus, survey of calculus and introductory calculus.
-The Committee will accept statistics courses from natural and social science fields
+The Committee will accept traditional statistics courses (math).

 An academic year of coursework consists of studies extending over a two-semester or three-quarter period and carries total credits of between eight and 12 quarter hours.